tkrempser/django-point-of-sale/README.md

 ```
 python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
 ```
-Grab the output and replace the <SECRET_KEY> on the template below.
+Grab the output and replace <SECRET_KEY> in the template in the next section.

 ## Creating environment file
 Create a .env file in the same directory of `manage.py` file using the template below.
 Replace <SECRET_KEY>, <DATABASE_NAME>, <DATABASE_PASSWORD>, <DATABASE_HOST> with your own values.